Kaspian24/sorting-algorithms-visualization/README.md

 ## EN

-An aplication that alows you to visualize and compare sorting algorithms.
+An application that allows for the visualization of sorting algorithms and their comparison.

 ## PL

-Aplikacja, która pozwala Ci zobaczyć i porównać algorytmy sortowania.
+Aplikacja, która umożliwia wizualizację działania algorytmów sortujących oraz ich porównanie.